 - The 4400 has two novels set after its TV run.

 - Space: 1999 had a wrap-up released in 1999, "Message from Moonbase Alpha".
 Although fan-made, it had the involvement of one of the original scriptwriters and had Zienia Merton reprise her role as Sandra Benes.

 - Heroes season four (Volume Five) ended with a shocking turn and the promise of another volume titled Brave New World which would've focused on norms learning about the specials and how the world dealt with it.
 However, the show wasn't picked up for another season.
-There were talks of doing a wrap-up miniseries (somewhere between 6 and 13 episodes long) but, as of yet, that hasn't happened.
+A thirteen episode follow-up miniseries, Heroes: Reborn, will be airing in 2015.

 - The series finale of ALF sees ALF about to be rescued by survivors of his home planet, Melmac.
 ALF is then captured by the Alien Task Force.
 The original airing actually even ended with a "To Be Continued."
 ALF was subsequently canceled, and the result was never seen.
 Years later, a TV Movie "Project ALF" was aired in an effort to tie things up.

 - Cybill series ends when Cybill and her friend Maryanne are captured by the police for murdering Maryanne's ex-husband Dick, with a "to be continued"

 - The K Street season finale ends just as a character is about to explain the whole metaplot.
 There was no season 2.